In addition to my work at Author Weekly, I teach college writing to about 200 students each year.

 Until now, I’ve hesitated to share this information.

 Instead, I’ve focused on my own performance: motivating students, improving curriculum, improving engagement, improving outcomes.
-My personal philosophy says there’s always something more I can do, adding a tweak here, another tweak there.
+My personal philosophy says there’s always something more I can do, so I keep tinkering with the process.

-After years of fine-tuning my approach, however, I’m often reminded of a simple truth:
+After years of fine-tuning my approach, however, I’m reminded of a simple truth:

 I’m not the most important factor in the classroom.